-Canvas is a course management system used by most of your instructors to post important announcements and course materials.
+Canvas is a course management system used by the MBA Program Office and instructors to post important announcements and course materials.
 Instructors also use this system to facilitate class discussions and for students to post homework assignments and take quizzes, along with other tools.

-MBA students will use their UW NetID to log in to Canvas.
+Evening MBA students will use their UW NetID to log in to Canvas.
 If you encounter login or enrollment difficulties, contact bacshelp@uw.edu for assistance.